 Figure 1.4.
 Hubble Space Telescope Configuration

+Source: © xxxxxxxxx.
+Please indicate the exact source from where the image was reproduced.

-Figure 1.3 3 shows a picture and Figure 1.4 configuration of Hubble Space Telescope.
+Figure 1.3 shows a picture and Figure 1.4 configuration of Hubble Space Telescope.

 Since its launch in April 1990, NASA’s Edwin P. Hubble Space Telescope (HST) has continued this historic quest, providing scientific data and photographs of unprecedented resolution from which many new and exciting discoveries have been made.